giantswarm/mcp-prometheus/README.md

 # For bearer token auth
 export PROMETHEUS_TOKEN=your_token

-# Optional: For multi-tenant setups like Cortex, Mimir or Thanos (takes precedence over tool parameters)
+# Optional: Default organization ID for multi-tenant setups
 export PROMETHEUS_ORGID=your_organization_id
 ```

-**Note**: If `PROMETHEUS_URL` or `PROMETHEUS_ORGID` environment variables are not set, they can be provided as parameters to individual tool calls.
-Environment variables always take precedence over tool parameters when both are provided.
+**Dynamic Configuration**: All MCP tools support `prometheus_url` and `org_id` parameters for per-query configuration, allowing you to query multiple Prometheus instances and organizations dynamically.

 ## Usage